Economy of Botswana: Private sector development and foreign investment

 Gaborone is host to the headquarters of the fourteen-nation Southern African Development Community (SADC), a successor to the Southern African Development Coordination Conference (SADCC, established in 1980), which focused its efforts on freeing regional economic development from dependence on apartheid South Africa.
 SADC embraced the newly democratic South Africa as a member in 1994 and has a broad mandate to encourage growth, development, and economic integration in Southern Africa.
 SADC's Trade Protocol, which was launched on 1 September 2000, calls for the elimination of all tariff and non-tariff barriers to trade by 2012 among the 11 signatory countries.
 If successful, it will give Botswana companies free access to the far larger regional market.
-SADC's failure to distance itself from the Mugabe government in Zimbabwe has diminished the number of opportunities for cooperation between the U.S. and SADC.

 Botswana has successfully carried an Action Programme on the Elimination of Child Labour, which was adopted in the period 2006–2007.
 Free the Children delisted Botswana as a nation harbouring child-labour facilities in 2008.

 Financial sector

 Botswana has a growing financial sector, and the country's national stock market, the Botswana Stock Exchange (BSE), based in Gaborone, is given the responsibility to operate and regulate the equities and fixed interest securities market.
 Formally established in 1989, the BSE continues to be pivotal to Botswana's financial system, and in particular the capital market, as an avenue on which government, quasi-government and the private sector can raise debt and equity capital.
 Although the BSE has just under 40 companies listed, it plays host to the most pre-eminent companies doing business in Botswana.
 These companies represent a spectrum of industries and commerce, from Banking and financial services to Wholesaling and Retailing, Tourism and Information Technology.

-To date, the BSE is one of Africa's best performing stock exchanges, averaging 24% aggregate return in the past decade.
-This has allowed the BSE to be the third largest stock exchange, in terms of market capitalisation, in Southern Africa.

-Given Botswana's lack of exchange controls, stable currency and exceptionally performing stock market, the financial sector has attracted a host of global investors seeking better returns.

 Botswana's currency, the pula, is fully convertible and is valued against a basket of currencies heavily weighted toward the South African Rand.
 Profits and direct investment can be repatriated without restriction from Botswana.
 The Botswana Government eliminated all exchange controls in 1999.
 The Central Bank devalued the Pula by 7.5% in February 2004 in a bid to maintain export competitiveness against the real appreciation of the Pula.
-There was a further 12% devaluation in May 2005 and the policy of a "Crawling peg" was adopted.
+There was a further 12% devaluation 1 year later in 2005 and the policy of a "Crawling peg" was adopted.